 In the anime, he was just a cruel scientist who didn't appear as much, and had more of a Karmic Death.
 In this respect, he's the reverse of Saito, the other main scientist Mariko killed and who was sympathetic in the anime but less so the manga.

 Shirakawa she was a scientist who worked in the facility and was subordinate to Kurama.
 In reality, she's a spy sent by the government (before the Agent), and is in love with Kurama.
 She collects data on Kakuzawa, and sends Mariko after Lucy, placing the bombs on her.
 She does this because she feels that if Mariko dies, Kurama will lose his old life and go to her (in addition to Mariko being, well, Ax Craxy and murderous).
-Her spying is found out, and she is quite graphically raped by the Director in a scene that comes right the fuck out of no where.
+Her spying is found out, and she is quite graphically raped by the Director in a scene that comes right out of no where.
 In the end, she goes to assist Kurama, and tries to save Mariko from Lucy.
 Lucy decapitates her.
 Her death wasn't entirely meaningless, her death (along with Isobe and Kisaragi) finally motivated Kurama to just kill Lucy.
 In addition, her data was enough for the government to recognize Kakuzawa's plan and deploy the Agent.

 This was tragic because of the (not entirely deserved) Humiliation Conga she suffers, and her death being so unceremonious